Tadiandamol

 Tadiandamol or Thadiyandamol is the highest mountain of Madikeri taluk Kodagu district, Karnataka, India.
-It is the first highest peak in Karnataka, after Mullayyanagiri & Kudremukha.
+It is the third highest peak in Karnataka, after Mullayyanagiri & Kudremukha.
 It is located Western Ghats range, and reaches an elevation of 1,748 m.
 The mountain has patches of shola forests in the valleys.

 The Nalaknad (also known as Nalnad – meaning 4 villages) palace at the foothills is an important historical landmark.

 It is a place of interest for trekkers and naturalists.
 The climb to the top and back can be completed as a day hike(within 5hrs) and the entry is closed at 5:00 pm; camping is banned since December 2016.The best time to visit the peak is July-end to September(after monsoon) as greenery is observed well in these months.

 Etymology

 The name Tadiandamol literally means largest base (thadi = broad, large, huge; anda = belonging to (possessive) in Kodava; mol = hill, base, peak).
 It loosely means Tallest Mount, and the name also could translate as Broad Hill.